 - To freeze, fully cool and wrap them tightly so they are airtight.
 Place in an airtight container and freeze for up to one month.
 When you’re ready to serve them, thaw at room temperature and serve.
 Just before serving, you can warm them up a bit in the microwave.

-- Nutrition info is based on 1 muffin made as the recipe is written.
+- Nutrition info is based on 1 muffin made using Bob's Red Mill 1 to 1 flour (in the blue bag) with the recipe made as written.
+The calorie count for the muffins using the Bob's Red Mill Gluten-Free All-Purpose flour in the RED bag is 202 per muffin and the calorie count for the muffins made with regular all-purpose flour is 207.
 Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.

 MommaOfBoys says